 Once more I was reminded what a fallen world we live in.
 God never wanted puppets who feigned love.
 Whether to love Him or not.
 He lets us choose good or evil, truth or lies, love or hate.
 Our decision.
 Only too many of our choices have detrimental effects that still wreak havoc decades, even centuries, later.
 It’s not God’s fault we decide such deadly devices.

 I’ve been blessed to become reacquainted with one of my mother’s friend’s daughters.
 Pam is several years older than I am.
 She’s brilliant, creative, and she’s an advocate for women’s rights, especially for those who have limited choices.
 She looks for solutions to problems, one is to promote women discovering their spot in the political arena.
 As a documentary filmmaker, she sees a world more broadly than most.

-> Pam and I have had some interesting conversations—by phone, email and face-to-face when visiting her gorgeous state of Maine.
-In one email, Pam expressed her frustrations about Christians who have been judgmental, hurtful and downright full of hate.
+Pam and I have had some interesting conversations—by phone, email and face-to-face when visiting her gorgeous state of Maine.
+In one email, Pam expressed her frustrations about pro-lifers who have been judgmental, hurtful and downright full of hate.
 I hear that too often from others.
-I responded by apologizing, but I asked her not to judge all of us who say we love Jesus.
-In essence—don’t judge Jesus by my actions or others.
+I responded by apologizing, but I asked her not to judge all of us who say we love the Lord.
+In essence—don’t judge God by my actions or others.
 We’ve yet to emulate Him even as Christ’s love should compel us (II Corinthians 5:14).

-> In another email, in her knowing my pro-life stance, she probed me with the following:
+In another email, in her knowing my pro-life stance, she probed me with the following:

 “I also would be curious about this movement that calls itself “pro-life” (in the name of Christ) and is firm about protecting the 2nd amendment in its original meaning.
 As one of my gun-carrying friends said, if she were faced with brandishing her gun to protect herself, she would shoot to kill.
 To me that is a blatant contraction.
 And since I challenge my own contradictions, it is hard for me to want to live under her notion of Christianity.”